WesPeacock/GhanaKeyboards/docs/GhanaNK1.md

 </table>
 <br><br>

 t&#x0361;&#x0283; is used for the English “ch” sound.
 In Nkonya, this sound varies according to dialect.
-The Southern dialect "ts" should also have a tie bar :
+The Southern dialect "ts" should also have a tie bar:

 <table width="75%">
 	<tr>